Britney Spears' wedding dress designer looks back on 25 years of celebrity dresses - ExBulletin

 “I didn’t just bring her two dresses, I showed her what I would show to (all) my brides, so that she could feel like she really had the (typical bridal) experience,” said said Lhuillier, explaining how the brand designed the bespoke lace, accessories and veil for Spears, as well as the dress.

-Lhuillier was also commissioned to make a “fun and flirty” reception dress and dresses for the whole wedding party, in a strict color scheme.
+Lhuillier was also commissioned to make a “fun and flirty” reception gown and dresses for the entire wedding party, in a strict color scheme.
 She was given six weeks to design and produce everything, a huge task considering she was also preparing to show off a ready-to-wear collection at New York Fashion Week.

 When the press found out about the wedding, the pressure mounted.